johnath/beep/INSTALL.md

 [user@host beep]$ make install
 ```

-By default, it'll put the executable `beep` in `/usr/bin`.
-If you
+By default, `make install` will put the executable `beep` in
-don't like this, change the common variables as appropriate, e.g.
+`/usr/bin`.
+If you do not like this, change the common GNU Makefile
+standard variables as appropriate, e.g.

 ```
 [user@host beep]$ make prefix=$HOME/.local